keboola/connection-docs/index.md

 permalink: /
 ---

-Welome to the Keboola Connection (KBC) Manual pages, This site is aimed for end-users who are working with Keboola Connection UI.
+Welcome to the Keboola Connection (KBC) Manual pages, This site is aimed for end-users who are working with Keboola Connection UI.
 There are other noteworthy sites:

 - If you want to log in into KBC, use [connection.keboola.com](https://connection.keboola.com).